-There is also an Aquarium at the end of The Cobb and Dinosaurland Fossil museum to explore but unfortunately both were shut when we went to visit (I need to get better at planning trips away!
+There is also an Aquarium at the end of The Cobb and Dinosaurland Fossil Museum to explore but unfortunately, both were shut when we went to visit (I need to get better at planning trips away!
 I’ve always been so jazz hands about it.
 Haha!)

 Lyme Regis is also surrounded by some of the best beaches in Dorset.
-There is the main beach – Town Beach – which Lyme Regis town centre is built around.
+There is the main beach – Town Beach – which Lyme Regis town center is built around.
 The beach is mainly pebble, but at the Cobb end, there is sand which is perfect for families and swimming.

 The Cobb and Harbour

-There are plenty of coastal paths, gardens and parks to visit whilst in Lyme Regis, just be prepared to walk up some very steep hills!
+There are plenty of coastal paths, gardens, and parks to visit whilst in Lyme Regis, just be prepared to walk up some very steep hills!

 We particularly enjoyed Longmoor and Lister Gardens with its stunning views over Lyme Regis and the Dorset coast and featuring contemporary sculptures by local artists.

-Lyme regis is full of wonderful independent cafes, restaurants and bars, you are really spoilt for choice.
+Lyme Regis is full of wonderful independent cafes, restaurants, and bars, you are really spoilt for choice.
 Brook Cottage is right next to a delightful little area surrounding the Town Mill.

-Lyme Regis is just as pretty at night, so if you are going out to dinner, give yourself plenty of time to wonder the streets and take it all in.
+Lyme Regis is just as pretty at night, so if you are going out to dinner, give yourself plenty of time to wander the streets and take it all in.
 There are plenty of fabulous restaurants to choose from including –

 Mark Hix’s The Oyster and Fish House (book in advance!
 We couldn’t get a table)

 We adored our stay in Lyme Regis.
-It is a town full of history, dramatic landscapes, restaurants and bars to suit all and beaches to go fossil hunting.
+It is a town full of history, dramatic landscapes, restaurants, and bars to suit all, and beaches to go fossil hunting.